graciellehigino/ms_range_interactions/response-letter.md

 This is a very interesting comment and we have explored the temporal distribution of the GBIF records we have retrieved.
-As you can see below, most of the data is recent, from after the year 2000.
-This means that our previous results are very likely to represent our current state of biodiversity (considering a temporal autocorrelation effect).
+As you can see below, most of our data is recent, from after the year 2000.
+This means that our previous results are likely to represent the current state of biodiversity (considering a temporal autocorrelation effect).
 However, we agree that extinct populations could be a real problem for the validation step of our method, and therefore we decided to add a temporal restriction to our query.
 We have then